Best Checklist Apps to Save Important Lists in 2026

 Board view transforms lists into Kanban-style columns, which some people prefer for visual checklist management.
 You can drag items between columns or use the traditional list view.
 The flexibility helps different thinking styles.

-Best for: People who want a checklist app that can grow into task management if needed, those already using Todoist who want to consolidate, and anyone who needs robust sharing and collaboration features.
+People who want a checklist app that can grow into task management if needed.
+Users already on Todoist for work who want to consolidate personal lists.
+Anyone who needs robust sharing and collaboration on lists.
+Cross-platform users (works everywhere).

 Best for Persistent Reminders: Due